 Garlic also has 17 of the 20 amino acids, including all the nine essential ones.

 Researchers have discovered that garlic is helpful for heart health mainly because of the sulphur compounds, including diallyl disulphide and Ajoene, which prevent blood platelets from clumping together and clotting and as a result help smooth blood flow.
+Lean more about garlic's effect on cardiovascular health.

 Garlic also lowers cholesterol levels and triglycerides in the bloodstream.
 It assists in the reduction of the build-up of arterial plaque which in turn helps reduce blood pressure.
 Because of its antioxidant properties, garlic may help lower risk of overall heart disease.